Economy of Nigeria: Rice and paddy

 The third-largest group of food produced in Nigeria is rice and paddy.
 In 2020, 8.2 million tonnes were produced.

 Oil crops

 Nigeria produced a good 4 million tonnes of oil crops in 2020.
-These are e.g. soy beans, sunflower seed, canola and peanuts.
+These are e.g. soybeans, sunflower seed, canola and peanuts.

 Citrus fruit

 Nigeria produced close to 4 million tonnes of citrus fruit in 2020.
 Main Nigerian citrus fruits are tangerine, grape, lemon and lime.

 Cocoa

 Cocoa production, mostly from obsolete varieties and overage trees has increased from around 180,000 tons annually to 350,000 tons.

 More products

 Beans, melons, pepper and vegetables are grown on chopping fields.
 Oil palms, rubber and bananas are grown for export.
 Palm oil plays a major role in Nigeria's burgeoning personal care products industry.

 Livestock

 Cattle

 In total, about 15 million head are kept.
 In addition, about five million pigs are kept.
 Small livestock such as sheep, goats and chickens are kept mainly for subsistence.